salaboy/salaboy/README.md

 # Salaboy - Open Source Knowledge

-I enjoy working on Open-Source projects within the Java & Kubernetes ecosystems.
-I also enjoy sharing what I'm learning with others by talking at conferences and going to events.
-I am currently working for [Diagrid](https://diagrid.io) in the [Dapr](https://dapr.io) project.
-I am currently serving as the [Co-Chair of the Developer Experience TAG](https://github.com/cncf/toc/tree/main/tags/tag-developer-experience) (Technical Advisory Group) at the CNCF.

-I published a book titled [Platform Engineering on Kubernetes](http://mng.bz/jjKP?ref=salaboy.com) for [Manning](https://www.manning.com/).

-Check the free tutorials and examples from the book in the [Platforms on Kubernetes](https://github.com/salaboy/platforms-on-k8s/) repository.
+Hi, I am Mauricio Salatino, also known as @salaboy, and I am passionate about Open Source, Kubernetes, and Cloud-Native software.
+I still consider myself a developer at heart.
+Hence, if you want to code and collaborate, get in touch!

+I am an Open Source & Ecosystem Software Engineer at @Dash0hq.
+I also serve as a co-chair of the CNCF TAG Developer Experience.
+I previously worked for VMware and Red Hat as a Principal Software Engineer, building tools to help developers be more productive.
+I worked at LearnKube as a Kubernetes instructor, delivering training worldwide.

-I am currently writing a book, titled [Developer Experience on Kubernetes](https://www.manning.com/books/developer-experience-on-kubernetes), with my friend @ThomasVitale for [Manning](https://www.manning.com/).
+I also wrote a book titled Platform Engineering on Kubernetes for Manning.
+I am currently writing a book titled Developer Experience on Kubernetes with my friend Thomas Vitale.

 Here are some links if you want to reach out: